Want To Teach Your Kids Self-Control? Ask A Cameroonian Farmer

 "The difference was huge," Lamm says.
 "The Cameroonian kids really behave very differently, and they were able to wait much better."

 Lamm and her colleagues ran the experiment on nearly 200 Cameroonian and German kids.
-The Cameroonians kids were offered a puff-puff — a little doughnut popular there.
+The Cameroonian kids were offered a puff-puff — a little doughnut popular there.

 Compared to German children in the experiment, the Cameroonian kids waited, on average, twice as long for the second treat.
 And way more Cameroonian kids — nearly 70 percent — waited the full 10 minutes to snag the second marshmallow.
 Only about 30 percent of the German kids could hold out, Lamm and her team reported in the journal Child Development in early June.

-Lamm and colleagues watched the kids closely during the experiment and tracked how their behavior.
+Lamm and colleagues watched the kids closely during the experiment and tracked their behavior.
 The German kids showed way more emotions during the waiting period, she says, especially negative emotions.

 They whined more, cried more and squirmed more in their seats.